-The second John Hughes soundtrack, this is typical 80s material here, headlined by Orchestral Manoeuvres in the Dark’s “If You Leave.”
-Some of the soundtrack features unknown artists — a trick we’ll see Hughes perform very well later — but here they seem to fall flat.
+The second John Hughes soundtrack on the list, this is filled with typical 80s material, headlined by Orchestral Manoeuvres in the Dark’s “If You Leave.”
+Some of the soundtrack features unknown artists (a trick we’ll see Hughes perform very well later), but here they seem to fall flat.
 It’s the classics — Suzanne Vega’s “Left of Center,” Echo & the Bunnymen’s “Bring on the Dancing Horses,” and the Smiths’ “Please Please Please Let Me Get What I Want” — that make this album worth listening to.

 6. The Man From Snowy River (1982)

-Another classical soundtrack, Bruce Rowland’s upbeat, horn-led vignettes capture the hoofbeats of horses, as they did in the movie “Phar Lap.”
+Another classical soundtrack, Bruce Rowland’s mostly upbeat, horn-led vignettes capture the hoofbeats of horses as they did in the soundtrack for the movie “Phar Lap.”
 The standout track is “Jessica’s Theme (Breaking in the Colt),” a modern classical piece that is as beautiful and peaceful and graces one of the most serene scenes in the movie.

 5. Vision Quest (1985)

 What 80s list would be complete without the soundtrack of all soundtracks?
 Footloose was an instant classic.
 The theme song rocketed to No. 1.
-It’s a shock that other great songs on here didn’t fare better.
+It’s a shock that other great songs on here didn’t fare better on the charts.
 Shalamar’s “Dancing in the Sheets” and Bonnie Tyler’s “Holding Out for a Hero” failed to reach the Top 10.
 Unfortunately, Mike Reno and Ann Wilson’s sappy ballad “Almost Paradise” did.
 It’s the only dud on here.

 3. Ferris Bueller’s Day Off (1986)